 You don’t have to be at the mercy of overextended customer support organizations with long phone-hold times.
 A lot of brands offer self-service options that enable you to solve basic problems quickly.
 Before you dial customer support, look for website or in-app FAQs that draw from a knowledge base of common customer complaints, questions, and challenges.

 Some brands build on their knowledge base with a convenient chatbot that can drive intelligent recommendations.
-Answer bots can direct you to the right knowledge base articles off the bat, where you can solve your own issues quickly.
+QuickSearch Bots can direct you to the right knowledge base articles off the bat, where you can solve your own issues quickly.

 And if your customer-support issue becomes too complex for a bot, with the right technology in place, brands can pass you off seamlessly to a human agent who can pick right up where the bot left off.
 AI-powered bots do a bang-up job of issue routing so that you’re deftly transferred to the right place or person the first time.
 With these advances, digital self-service is becoming an increasingly common and popular way for consumers to get answers to their product and service questions.